Adafruit METRO 328 - Arduino Compatible - with Headers - ATmega328

 We sure love the ATmega328 here at Adafruit, and we use them a lot for our own projects.
 The processor has plenty of GPIO, Analog inputs, hardware UART SPI and I2C, timers and PWM galore - just enough for most simple projects.
-When we need to go small, we use a Pro Trinket 3V or 5V, but when size isn't as much of a concern, and an USB-serial converter is required, we reach for an Adafruit METRO.
+When we need to go small, we use a Metro Mini or a Trinket M0, but when size isn't as much of a concern, we reach for an Adafruit METRO.

 METRO is the culmination of years of playing with AVRs: we wanted to make a development board that is easy to use and is hacker friendly.
-At the heart is an ATmega328P, with 32KB of flash and 2KB of RAM, running at 16 MHz
+At the heart is an ATmega328P, with 32KB of flash and 2KB of RAM, running at 16 MHz.
+It comes with the Optiboot bootloader already installed, and is Arduino IDE compatible.

 - Power the METRO with 7-9V polarity protected DC or the micro USB connector to any 5V USB source.
 The 2.1mm DC jack has an on/off switch next to it so you can turn off your setup easily.
 The METRO will automagically switch between USB and DC.